Week 12 Homework 💻 🐝

 Regex

-means word boundary, and matches beginning/end of lines, spaces, tabs — basically everything that you intuitively think marks the beginning or end of a word.\w
+\bmeans word boundary, and matches beginning/end of lines, spaces, tabs — basically everything that you intuitively think marks the beginning or end of a word.\wis a special token that means a word-like character.
+Technically it’s alphanumeric plus underscore.
+It’s exactly equivalent to writing out the character set[A-Za-z0-9_]- a

 HTML